Spokane Comets

 The Spokane Comets were a minor professional ice hockey team that was located in Spokane, Washington.
-They played in the Western Hockey League (WHL) from 1958 to 1963.
+They played in the Western Hockey League (WHL) from 1959 to 1963.

+History

-In April 1961, the franchise considered a move to San Francisco in view of the financial loss of the last three years but after several meetings, it finally stayed in Spokane.
+In April 1961, the franchise considered a move to San Francisco in view of the financial loss of the previous three years but, after several meetings, it remained in Spokane.

 The 1962-63 team was coached by Roy McBride who piloted the team to a 30-38-2 record.